Crossing Les Follys and Pointe de Chavannais in a circular loop

 The starting point can be viewed on Google Maps.

-Take your rubbish with you, nature will thank you.
-I hesitated a little over which route to take
+Please take your rubbish away with you; nature will thank you for it.
+I hesitated a little over which route to choose

-I hesitated a little over which route to choose: initially, I planned to return directly after the Chavan Refuge, but I decided against it because this route involves steep slopes that are not very pleasant going downhill, followed by a relatively long road.
+I was a bit unsure about which route to choose: initially I had planned a direct return after the Refuge de Chavan, but I didn’t go for that as the route involves some steep slopes that aren’t very pleasant on the way down, followed by a relatively long track suitable for vehicles.

-I also hesitated to follow a route via Lac de Pététoz, which is certainly a beautiful place, but it added to the difficulty given the steep slopes and the extra distance to cover.
+I also hesitated over taking a route via Lac de Pététoz, which is certainly a lovely spot, but this would have added to the difficulty given the steep slopes involved and the extra distance to cover.

-In the end, I chose this route as it seemed the most balanced to me, despite the additional elevation gain (around 200 metres) and distance (around 2 km) compared to thefirst option with a direct return.
+In the end, I chose this route as it seemed the most balanced to me, despite the extra elevation gain (around 200 metres) and the extra distance (around 2 km) compared to thefirst option presented with a direct return.

-• At the Col de Chavannais, shortly after the point (16), the route can be taken via the Col de Chavan: shortly afterwards, continue straight ahead until you reach a short steep section with a handrail.
-Continue along a less distinct path before reaching the pass, then turn left onto a trail to rejoin the route of this itinerary further down and then reach the Chavan refuge (point (17).
+• At the Col de Chavannais, just past the point (16), the route can be taken via the Col de Chavan: shortly afterwards, continue straight on, then you’ll come to a short steep section with a handrail.
+Continue along a less defined path before reaching the pass, then turn left onto a trail to rejoin the route of this walk further down, before continuing to the Chavan refuge (point (17).

-• At the Chavan refuge, you can shorten the route by heading straight towards the Pont de Lajoux bridge: the route follows a steep section, then continues for about 2 km on a carriage road to the starting point.
+• At the Chavan refuge, you can shorten the route by heading straight on towards the Pont de Lajoux: the route follows a steep section for a while, then continues for about 2 km along a track suitable for vehicles back to the starting point.

-• At the Pététoz pasture at point (19) or even a little before, cutting across the meadow, you can take a short detour to the Col de Vésinaz for more beautiful views of the eastern side.
+• At the Pététoz Pasture at point (19) or even a little before, by cutting across the meadow, you can take a short detour to reach the Col de Vésinaz for more beautiful views on the eastern side.

-• At the Petetoz chalets at point (20), you can take a detour (about 1.5 km more) to reach the very pretty Lake Petetoz: continue to the right across the meadow on a poorly marked route, then follow the marked trail.
-Care is required on two steep sections with roots (thefirst before reaching the lake and thesecond after).
-The return journey is then straightforward, following the forest path.
+• At the Petetoz chalets at the point (20), you can take a detour (about 1.5 km further) to reach the very pretty Lake Petetoz: continue to the right across the meadow on a poorly marked route, then follow the signposted path.
+Care is required on two fairly steep sections with exposed roots (thefirst before reaching the lake and thesecond after).
+The return journey is straightforward, simply following the forest track.

-Below is a detailed breakdown of the difficulty of each section (the route is not uniform):
+In detail, below is a difficulty rating by section (a route is not uniform):

-- green: fairly easy route with no significant elevation gain or difficulty.
+- Green: fairly easy going with no significant elevation gain or difficulty.

-- blue: steeper slopes and/or elevation changes on a well-marked trail.
+- Blue: slopes and/or elevation changes are more pronounced on a well-marked route.

-- orange: route presenting some technical difficulties and/or poor route viability (markings or visibility of the path).
+- Orange: route presenting some technical difficulties and/or poor trail conditions (markings or visibility).

-- red: difficult route due to significant elevation changes that may require some climbing, in an environment with some hazards.
+- Red: a difficult route due to significant elevation changes that may require some climbing, in an environment presenting some hazards.

-- white: route in very difficult technical environments requiring certain equipment.
+- White: routes in very challenging technical environments requiring specific equipment.

 From (S/E) to (2).
 Green difficulty